nogibjj/Gavin_Li_Week6_Mini_Project/README.md

 ## Purpose of the project

-The purpose of this week's mini project is to connect to database using python scripts, and manipulate database using python scripts.
+The purpose of this week's mini project is to connect to a cloud database using python scripts, and design a complex SQL query that involves __join__, __aggregation__, and __sorting__.
+Then I will explain what the query is doing.

 ## Result for `make test` and `make lint`